martin-montas/Linux-System-Hardening-Guide/Services/Web-server/Apache2/Basics/README.md

 ```

 ### 3.0 Hide Version and OS Details from HTTP Headers
-Hiding the version and OS details from HTTP headers keeps unwanted eyes from enumarating the system
+Hiding the version and OS details from HTTP headers keeps unwanted eyes from enumerating the system
 and the web server.
 1. Edit/add the following lines in the config file:
 ```bash